kb-dk/solr-and-snippets/exporters/lh/README.md

 ## Introduction

-This directory contains what is needed for storing and accessing trykkefrihedens-skrifter  (TFS) stuff in an eXist DB
+This directory contains what is needed for storing and accessing Louise Hjelmslev (LH) stuff in an eXist DB

 ## The stuff